Healthy Vegan Shamrock Shake

 - 1-2 romaine lettuce leaves or a handful of baby spinach

-- 1/2 cup unsweetened rice milk, almond milk, or coconut milk beverage, or more as needed (use homemade almond or cashew milk for paleo!)
+- ½ cup unsweetened rice milk, almond milk, or coconut milk beverage, or more as needed (use homemade almond or cashew milk for paleo!)

 - Sweetener to taste (see note below for options, including sugar-free)

 - Add all ingredients to your blender, ensuring that the avocado and lettuce are closest to the blades and the frozen banana is furthest from the blades.

 - Blend about 1 minute or until it is nice and smooth.
 If it gets too thick to blend, add a little more milk alternative to get things moving.

 About 1 tablespoon of your favorite sweetener should do it, but feel free to adjust to taste. (see below for my “sugar-free” option – yes, there are naturally occurring sugars in banana) Variations:

 No Sugar Added Option: Instead of the above noted sweetener, I used one 25mg Scoop of Stevia plus 1 Teaspoon of Sweet-X Xylitol Crystals

 .
 This recipe is Vegan, Vegetarian, Dairy free, Egg free, Gluten free, Nut free, Peanut free, Soy free, Wheat free, optionally Sugar free, and Low fat.

 If you liked this post, please share it …

 Tagged egg-free, gluten-free, grain-free, healthy living, nut-free, paleo, peanut-free, soy-free, St. Patrick's Day, summer, vegan, vegetarian